Mobile Sound Monitoring

 Evaluation of Mobile Sound Monitoring Requests

-Once a completed request form is received from a current NOC member, the MAC Noise Program Office Acoustics and Technical Systems Coordinator and the NOC Technical Advisor will review it to determine whether or not the request meets the approved criteria.
+Once a completed request form is received from a current NOC member, the MAC Community Relations Office Acoustics and Technical Systems Coordinator and the NOC Technical Advisor will review it to determine whether or not the request meets the approved criteria.
 Requests must be received by MAC staff from the NOC member at least 45 days prior to a NOC meeting to be included in that meeting's agenda.